Huayhuash Circuit Trek - 9 Days

 Hiking Time: 5-6 hours

-Our today’s programme starts with a very moderate steadily ascending trail towards the sandy Punta Carhuac (4.650 m).
-Today we will get larger overviews from the Cordillera Huayhuash including Jirishanca Chico (5.467 m), Jirishanca (6.094 m) and Yerupaja (6.617 m), the latter being the highest mountain of the Huayhuash mountain range.
-From here we continue hiking to the southwards until we reach our campsite at Carhuacocha Lake (4.150 m) in the afternoon.
-The rest of the afternoon we use to rest.
+Today, our trek starts with a very moderate steadily ascending trail towards the sandy Punta Carhuac (4.650 m).
+Today we will get larger views from the Cordillera Huayhuash including Jirishanca Chico (5.467 m), Jirishanca (6.094 m) and Yerupaja (6.617 m), the latter being the highest mountain of the Huayhuash mountain range.
+From here we continue hiking to the south until we reach our campsite at Carhuacocha Lake (4.150 m) in the afternoon.
+The rest of the afternoon we use to rest and enjoy the views.